shabaz123/smd-proto-board/README.md

 TSSOP
 SOT23 / SOT23-5 / SOT23-6

+There are two options:

-There is also a set of files for a larger 2-layer printed circuit board (PCB) containing multiple SMD designs.
-Note that there are no grooves/scored lines or mouse-bites; the individual adapter boards will need to be cut to be separated.
+(1) [Not recommended] A single board containing various SOIC/TSSOP/SOT23 packages.
+It is not recommended because there are no grooves/scored lines or mouse-bites; the individual adapter boards will need to be cut to be separated.
 Cutting will cause dust!

-Therefore the individual boards are better, and the cost is not much to get the individual boards made.
-However, for the ultimate low cost, provided you are prepared to cut the boards yourself (for example with a hobby-grade table saw) then the larger board is an option.
+(2) [Recommended!]
+Individual Gerber files per SMD footprint.
+The cost is not much to get the individual boards made.

 <img src="protoboards.jpg" width="320" style="float:left">